Create a hub site in SharePoint Online

 When users associate their sites with a hub, it doesn't impact the permissions of either the hub site or the associated sites.
 It's important to make sure all users you allow to associate sites to the hub have permission to the hub.

-Create a hub site using PowerShell
+Create a hub site in the new SharePoint admin center

 For info about how site owners can customize hub sites, see Set up your SharePoint hub site.